 Results: Nitric Oxide-Consumption by Cell-Free Hemoglobin

 The dose-response relationship between cell-free hemoglobin and nitric oxide consumption was measured through chemiluminescence after cardiopulmonary bypass [1].
-It can be assumed that after cardiopulmonary bypass, there is a higher concentration of heme groups in the oxidized heme groups of hemoglobin [2].
+It can be assumed that there is a high concentration of heme groups in the oxidized status scavenging nitric oxide [2].

 LAB MEDIA: FIGURE 5.